tschmutzer/kmasker/README.md

 Kmasker --explore --hexplot --multi_kindex At1 Hv1

-This visualisation is can be used for comparitve inspection of 2(!) k-mer index structures (e.g. to study two species by comparing the correpsonding WGS data).
+This visualisation is can be used for comparitve inspection of two k-mer index structures (e.g. to study two species by comparing the correpsonding WGS data).

 TRIPLOT

 Kmasker --explore --triplot --multi_kindex At1 Hv1 Sc1

-This visualisation is comparing 3(!) k-mer index structures in a triangular plot using the R package ('ggtern' [LINK]).
+This visualisation is comparing three k-mer index structures in a triangular plot using the R package ('ggtern' [LINK]).
 It provides a broader perspective which k-mers are shared with equal (centered) or different (outer regions) abundances throuout the investigated datasets (e.g. three different species).